cpoff/jamdocs2/docs/event-workflow.md

 Two things require approvals: the associated documents, and the meeting itself.

-1. Sheila will deliver approved documents through a separate workflow, and those docs will be attached to the meeting in Outlook.
+1. Sheila will deliver approved documents through a separate workflow, and those docs should be attached to the meeting in Outlook.
 Documents require specific naming convention.
 [See below](/event-workflow#document-naming-convention)

-2. Approval for the meeting as a whole will also come from Sheila.
+2. Approval for the meeting as a whole (the final go-ahead) will also come from Sheila.
 Once approved is given, go into the event in Outlook and add the <b style="color:green;">Green category</b>.

 > The sole purpose of the <b style="color:green;">Green</b> category is to indicate status, with <b style="color:green;">Green</b> being equivalent to LIVE.
 If it's <b style="color:green;">Green</b>, it's eligible to be viewed by the public.
 That's why the category should only be added once past the approvals threshold.
 Without the <b style="color:green;">Green</b> category it's not eligible and will not appear on the public PAG calendar.
 There shouldn't be any need to change the category once the docs & event are approved and set to <b style="color:green;">Green</b>.